gamalkh299/Php-Laravel-Roadmap/Readme.md

 # IEEE Backend Roadmap

-- We will use PHP as a programming language, mysql as a sql engine and Laravel as a framework
+- We will use PHP as a programming language, MySQL as SQL engine and Laravel as a framework
 - The roadmap will contain:
   - Prerequisites:
     - Computer science foundation